 — Liver.
 Three ounces of liver provides 5% of the RDA for vitamin D.

-— Mushrooms are a potential vitamin D source, but the amount of vitamin D they have increases if they have been exposed to UV light in the growing process.
-For instance, a half-cup of portabella mushrooms has just 1% of the RDA of vitamin D, but when exposed to UV light, that spikes to 120%, according to the Mushroom Council.
+— Mushrooms.
+While mushrooms are a potential vitamin D source, the amount of vitamin D they have increases if they’ve been exposed to UV light in the growing process.
+For instance, a half-cup of portabello mushrooms has just 1% of the RDA of vitamin D, but when exposed to UV light, that spikes to 120%, according to the Mushroom Council.
 Look on the packaging for a note that indicates the mushrooms have been treated with UV light.
 Similarly, dried mushrooms are higher in vitamin D than fresh.

-— Orange juice and cereals that are fortified with vitamin D and can help you meet your needs.
+— Other fortified foods.
+Orange juice and cereals are commonly fortified with vitamin D and can help you meet your needs.
 One regular-sized serving of cereal usually provides 10% of the daily value needed of vitamin D.

 Eating a well-rounded, overall healthy diet can help you to obtain more vitamin D, Hardie says.

 A third option in place of or in addition to food and sun exposure is a dietary supplement.
 This is best done in collaboration with your health provider, who can help decide on the right dosing for you.
-In general, 1,000 to 5,000 IU is considered to be safe, Bauche says.
+In general, 1,000 to 5,000 IU per day is considered safe, Bauche says.
 These higher doses are used because many people won’t absorb all of the vitamin D that their body gets, Angelone says.
 Some people who are profoundly deficient may receive vitamin D supplement prescriptions of up to 50,000 IU weekly for brief periods of time, usually 12 weeks.
-You can use either D 2 or D 3 supplements, although D 3 supplements are more common.
+You can use either D2 or D3 supplements, although D3 supplements are more common.